mongodb/docs/source/migrate-to-pymongo4.rst

 Database.set_profiling_level is removed
 .......................................

-Removed :meth:`pymongo.database.Database.set_profiling_level` which was deprecated in PyMongo 3.12.
+Removed :py:meth:`pymongo.database.Database.set_profiling_level` which was deprecated in PyMongo 3.12.
 Use the `profile command`_ instead.
 Code like this::

   db.set_profiling_level(pymongo.ALL, filter={'op': 'query'})